ntviet2409/e2e-webdriverio-appium/README.md

     export ANDROID_HOME=/Users/viet/Library/Android/sdk
    ```

 6. Update the `config/wdio.shared.conf.js` file with the desired capabilities and configurations.
-These information must match with the emulator or real devices
+These information must match with the emulator or real devices.
+As the screen resolution on Android is diversified.
+I encourange to use Device Type: Medium Phone API 35 with Android 15.0 (VanillalceCream) | Arm 64 (MacOS) for the best stability.
 ```bash
     'appium:deviceName': 'emulator-5554',
     'appium:platformVersion': '15.0',
     'appium:automationName': 'UiAutomator2',
    ```

 7. Start the Appium server:
     ```bash
     appium server --allow-insecure chromedriver_autodownload